 First, the model must be the appropriate balance of quality and cost.
 Legal education must be affordable and prepare new lawyers for a career in law.
 Second, the model must be prepared for the legal profession of the future, particularly as it undergoes significant structural change due to globalization, technology, outsourcing, etc. Third, the form of the model must exist for the benefit of clients and students, i.e. those who receive legal services and those who deliver them.

 The federal government lends as much money to students as schools say it costs to attend.
 The result: tuition increases well above the rate of inflation and schools exercise the fiscal restraint of somebody who doesn't understand how credit cards work.
 After all, the money will be there to lend and the students in tow to borrow.
 As a result, schools share no risk with federal taxpayers or students.
 With the Higher Education Act of 1965 up for reauthorization, Congress will decide whether this policy of unchecked lending makes sense in light of higher education economics.
 An important step towards affordable legal education will be limiting the now-limitless lending to students and increasing the accountability of educational institutions.

 Law schools enroll too many students each year.
-Today, even after a substantial enrollment decrease, schools are probably about 15-20% too large.
+Today, even after a substantial enrollment decrease, many schools are still too large.
 Law schools and other policy makers must understand how important it is to achieve and then maintain responsible enrollment, expanding or contracting based on jobs and not economic pressure or vanity.

 Tuition continues to rise at alarming rates while both the number of legal jobs available and the salaries for those jobs decline.
 Schools set prices in a market distorted by an information asymmetry about employment outcomes and limitless federal student loans.
 It is essential that law school become affordable.